 I believe in the value of MFCs and in 2013, I wrote a research paper titled A Beautiful way to Save Woolworths, whereby I designed a grocery store for Amazon that included placing an MFC in the back room of a store or in the ceiling of a store, to fulfill grocery orders.
 (Amazon is building stores with MFCs inside just as I designed in my paper.)

-Today, I am recognized as a leading expert on the topic of MFC technology and operations, and I support a MFC system integrator and robotics company called Pulse Integration.
+Today, I am recognized as a leading expert on the topic of MFC technology and operations, and I am a champion of system integrators like Bastian Solutions, Swisslog, Element Logic, and many others.

 Receive and Retrieve

 The key takeaway from the COVID-19 crisis is this – retailers, and especially grocery retailers, have been confronted with the reality that their business models are more vulnerable than they realized.
 Social distancing has failed to prevent the spread of the disease inside stores, warehouses and large fulfillment centers where hundreds and even thousands of workers are required.

 Had the virus impacted more young adults instead of the elderly, the entire supply chain for food and other retail products could have shut down.
 If the food and grocery retail supply chain is ever disrupted to the point where food cannot be received, and groceries can’t be sold in stores or online, mass chaos will result as there is no alternative consumers can turn to.
 This is the new reality for retailers.